chrisrichardson/lanyon/workshop5.md

 ---
-layout: default
+layout: page
+title: "Workshop V: Data Visualisation and Data Flows"
 ---

-## Workshop on "Data Visualisation and Data Flows" 16-17 June 2021
+## 16-17 June 2021

 The traditional workflow ofthe computational engineer or scientist: simulate, store in full, process later – will no longer be fit for